Phalanx (Marvel)

 Alternate Versions

-• In the Marvel 2099 universe, the Phalanx were seen in 2099: World of Tomorrow story arc where its revealed that they were responsible for the decimation of the Martian Taker civilization.
+• In 2099: World of Tomorrow v1 #1 (1996), an alternate version of the Phalanx appeared in the Marvel 2099 reality that was designated as Earth-928 in the Multiverse.
+It was revealed that they were responsible for the decimation of the Martian Taker civilization.
 At this time, a planetoid the size of a moon that was actually the Phalanx collective was on a course towards Earth with this chain of events leading to the Phalanx War.
 This saw the Phalanx search for one of their number called Scout who contained the code to assimilation of all life on Earth and thus send a representative that they call Magus to the planet.
+While most of the citizens attempted to return to normal in their new habitat, Doom made a deal with the Phalanx, pretending to be their ally.
 As they succeed in capturing Nostromo, Doctor Doom activated a subroutine and sacrifices himself to destroy the Phalanx in Latveria whilst Franklin the semi-sentient robotic database constructed by Reed Richards sets the collective's moon ship to self-destruct thus ending their threat.
+Using a sleeper Phalanx named Winn as a Trojan horse, Doom managed to corrupt the Phalanx circuitry and destroy them, but seemingly died as well.
+His final wish was to pass Latveria on to the young Nostromo, with Winn as his adviser.

 • Deadpool during his search to save Cable encountered one reality where the Phalanx infection had assimilated the entire Earth with Cable serving as its central consciousness.

-• In What If: Astonishing X-Men v1 (2010), this world saw Danger becoming Ultron bride where the pair went into space to rule the Phalanx whereupon they threatened all organic life.
+• In What If: Astonishing X-Men v1 (2010), an alternate version of the Phalanx appeared in the What If? reality that was designated as Earth-42221 in the Multiverse.
+This world saw Danger becoming Ultron bride where the pair went into space to rule the Phalanx whereupon they threatened all organic life.

 In other media